scott-linder/lmo/intro.md

 I will attempt to glaze over these details (at first) in order to teach you fundamentals.
 Here it is important to understand: nothing is immutable.
-I will make many choices for you (OS, init, shell, editor, pager, etc.) but none of these choices (except perhaps the kernel, Linux, as far as we are concerned in this book) is without alternative.
-These alternatives make "Linux" such a joy to use: if you are dissatisfied with an aspect of the system, you are almost always free to change it, often with minimal effort.
+I will make many choices for you (OS, init, shell, editor, pager, etc.) but none of these choices is without alternative.
+These alternatives make Linux such a joy to use: if you are dissatisfied with an aspect of the system, you are almost always free to change it, often with minimal effort.

-If you are beginning to panic that you do not yet know these terms, don't: all of the things I have mentioned so far, even the generic term "Operating System" will be elucidated in time.
+If you are beginning to panic that you do not yet know these terms, don't: all of the things I have mentioned so far, even the generic term *Operating System* will be elucidated in time.

 It is difficult to find a starting point for learning Linux concepts.
 Many